DevNextX/health_platform/docs/BRANCH-ENVIRONMENT-STRATEGY.md

 ## Overview
 This document outlines the best practices for managing branches, environments, and CI/CD configurations for the Health Platform project.

+> **Note**: The default workflow for day-to-day development is the lightweight trunk strategy described in `CONTRIBUTING.md` (feature branches → `main` → tag-based production releases).
+The patterns below are optional extensions when the team needs long-lived environment branches or more complex CI/CD segregation.

 ## Current Architecture Analysis

 ### 1. Single Workflow Strategy (Current Implementation)